-There are over 1,200 bed & breakfasts, guesthouses, inns, guest ranches and short-term rentals in Fredericksburg and Gillespie County.
-Those lodging options are in addition to the more than 20 hotels and motels in the country.
-For a complete list of all local accommodations, including properties that book independently, search online at VisitFredericksburgTX.com.
+There are nearly 1,500 vacation rentals, B&Bs, guesthouses and inns in Fredericksburg and Gillespie County.
+Those lodging options are in addition to the more than 20 hotels and motels in the county.
+For a complete list of all local accommodations, including properties that book independently, search online.
 You can search by location, price, accessibility, kid and pet-friendly properties, amenities and number of guests that can be accommodated.

 - Texas Wine Country Tours

 With most wineries in Texas Wine Country, located within a 30-minute radius of Fredericksburg, it is best to begin your wine experience from town.
 Travel to the wineries can be made by personal car, but remember to always designate a driver.
-If you would like to leave the driving to someone else, the area boats over 20 tour and shuttle companies that offer visitors the chance to spend the day tasting instead of driving.
-Along with wine tour companies, the area has several taxi services, along with the Uber ride-sharing service, which can transport you around Texas Wine Country.
+If you would like to leave the driving to someone else, the area boasts over 25 tour and shuttle companies that offer visitors the chance to spend the day tasting instead of driving.
+Along with wine tour companies, the area has several taxi services and ride-sharing services, which can transport you around Texas Wine Country.

 - Best Texas Wine Country Wineries

 The wineries in Texas Wine Country range from some of the largest in the state to some that just produce several hundred cases per year.
 They offer a wide variety of wines, including dry, semi-sweet and sweet.
 Many wineries have brought home medals for their wine from competitions around the nation and annually continue to produce some of the best Texas wine.